Keanu Reeves: 1995–1998: Career fluctuations

-1999–2004: Stardom with The Matrix franchise and comedies
+1999–2004: Resurgence with The Matrix franchise and comedies

 In 1999, Reeves starred in the critically acclaimed science fiction film The Matrix, the first installment in what would become The Matrix franchise.
 Reeves portrays computer programmer Thomas Anderson, a hacker using the alias "Neo", who discovers humanity is trapped inside a simulated reality created by intelligent machines.
-Written and directed by the Wachowskis, Reeves had to prepare by reading Kevin Kelly's Out of Control: The New Biology of Machines, Social Systems, and the Economic World, and Dylan Evans's ideas on evolutionary psychology.
+To prepare for the film, which was written and directed by the Wachowskis, Reeves had read Kevin Kelly's Out of Control: The New Biology of Machines, Social Systems, and the Economic World, and Dylan Evans's ideas on evolutionary psychology.
 The principal cast underwent months of intense training with martial arts choreographer Yuen Woo-ping to prepare for the fight scenes.
 The Matrix proved to be a box office success; several critics considered it to be one of the best science fiction films of all time.
 Kenneth Turan of the Los Angeles Times felt it was a "wildly cinematic futuristic thriller that is determined to overpower the imagination", despite perceiving weaknesses in the film's dialogue.
 Janet Maslin of The New York Times credited Reeves for being a "strikingly chic Prada model of an action hero", and thought the martial arts stunts were the film's strongest feature.
 The Matrix received Academy Awards for Best Film Editing, Best Sound Editing, Best Visual Effects, and Best Sound.

-After the success of The Matrix, Reeves avoided another blockbuster in favour of a lighthearted sports comedy, The Replacements (2000).
+After the success of The Matrix, Reeves avoided another blockbuster in favour of the 2000 sports comedy The Replacements.
 He agreed to a pay cut to enable Gene Hackman to co-star in the film.
-Against his wishes, Reeves starred in the thriller The Watcher (2000), playing a serial killer who stalks a retired FBI agent.
+Against his wishes, Reeves starred in the thriller The Watcher, playing a serial killer who stalks a retired FBI agent.
 He said that a friend forged his signature on a contract, which he could not prove; he appeared in the film to avoid legal action.
 Upon its release, the film was critically panned.
 That year, he had a supporting role in another thriller, Sam Raimi's The Gift, a story about a woman (played by Cate Blanchett) with extrasensory perception asked to help find a young woman who disappeared.
 The film grossed $44 million worldwide.
 Film critic Paul Clinton of CNN thought the film was fairly compelling, saying of Reeves's acting: "[Raimi] managed to get a performance out of Reeves that only occasionally sounds like he's reading his lines from the back of a cereal box."